What is a second mortgage, and how does it work?

 Using the second mortgage to pay off other loans or outstanding credit card balances is another good reason — especially if those obligations carry a higher interest rate.
 Replacing more expensive debt with cheaper debt can be a smart financial strategy.

-However, if you’re thinking about getting a second mortgage to buy a car, pay for a vacation or throw a big party, think twice.
+However, if you’re thinking about getting a second mortgage to buy a car, take a vacation or throw a big party, think twice.
 Do you really want to risk your home for discretionary items or experiences?

 Second mortgage FAQ